anbox-cloud/discourse-docs/howto/manage/tls-for-appliance.md

 The `certbot` snap packages installed on your machine already set up a systemd timer that will automatically renew your certificates before they expire.
 However, in order to get the certificate renewed successfully for the appliance, you must complete the following steps:

-1. Stop the traefik service to release port 80 right before the certificate is going to be renewed.
+1. Stop the Traefik service to release port 80 right before the certificate is going to be renewed.
 This can be done through the `pre-hook`:

    ```bash
    cat <<EOF | sudo tee /etc/letsencrypt/renewal-hooks/pre/001-stop-traefik.sh